 The album has been re-released several times: In 1985 as a vinyl picture disc, while Tina was on the road with her Private Dancer Tour; in 1997 as an EMI Centenary Edition; in 2008 from The Mail on Sunday in England as part of the promotion for Tina’s 50th Anniversary Tour and once again in 2015 as a 30th Anniversary Edition.
 In Colombia, it was released as a limited blue colored vinyl edition.

-Design: John O’Brien / Shot That Tiger!
+Design: John O’Brien for Shot That Tiger!

-Release: May 1984
+: May 29, 1984

 Label: Capitol / EMI